 Sarah V. Suiter

-Assistant Professor of the Practice, Department of Human and Organizational Development
+Associate Professor of the Practice, Department of Human and Organizational Development

 Research: Professor Suiter employs social and political theory as a lens through which to explore health and mental health challenges for persons returning to their communities from institutional settings, such as prison or inpatient drug rehabilitation programs.
 Additionally, Professor Suiter studies the way engaged learning experiences influence student learning and development, as well as the communities with which they are engaged.